 The focus of this coursework is to build skills in the core areas of faculty work—research, writing, and teaching.
 Core courses emphasize the applicability of research by training you to write for academic and non-academic audiences.
 Coursework stresses the connection with business, as you will be required to engage with real-world business to conduct research projects.
 Core courses ensure teaching effectiveness by allocating time for learning effective techniques for teaching within business schools.

-Accepted students must choose from amongst four concentrations.
+Accepted students must choose from the following concentrations.

 Coursework for the Operations and Supply Chain Management concentration focuses on developing analytical and empirical models to address operational issues of profit, non-profit, and public sector organizations.
 You’ll learn to address managerial challenges including revenue management, quality management, new product development, technology and innovation management, and environmental performance.